maryvilledev/cnvm/README.md

 **Let's Do It!:**

-1. Create N number of Ubuntu 15.04 vm's somewhere
+1. Create N number of Ubuntu 15.04 instances somewhere (vm/bare metal/cloud)
     - They must be able to see each other over the network on port 22/tcp, 6783/tcp, and 6783/udp
 2. Pick a non-root username to use for the installation (in our example the username will be "user")
     - This user must be in the sudoers file